 - Exam technique is very important.
 If students know what they are being asked to do, the questions become much easier for them.
 Often questions may be testing something quite simple but be presented in a complex or unusual way.

 - Speed is another essential factor and students should be given an ever restricted amount of time for practice exercises that they do.
-Within the months running up to the tests, students should get used to working under time pressure and not panicking when thrown unexpected questions.
+In the months running up to the tests, students should get used to working under time pressure and learning not to panic when thrown unexpected questions.

-- We have developed a website called KeystoneTests which provides practice in reasoning and Maths to familiarise students with the format of computer-based testing.
-We recommend that students undertake as wide a variety of computer based practice as possible from the web-based tests and apps that are available.
-The more comfortable students can get with sitting tests on a computer the better.
+- We have developed a website called KeystoneTests which provides practice in English, Maths and Reasoning to help students get to grips with the format of computer based testing.
+In the lead up to computerised exams, your child could look to spend half an hour or so every day undertaking online practice.
+We believe that ‘little and often’ is the best approach as the more comfortable students can get with sitting tests on a computer the better.
+We recommend that your child undertakes as wide a variety of computer based practice as possible from the web-based tests and apps that are available.